priism-center/stats-club/GitHub-Basics/guide.md

-# Git Overview
+# Overview

-The tutorial will give a quick overview of what git is, how to use it and how to work as a team using the GitHub workflow.
+The file will give a quick guide of getting started with git and creating your first repo and commit.

 For this tutorial you will need to have access to Git, a Terminal and a Text Editor.